ckeditor/ckeditor4/tests/plugins/widget/manual/keystroke.md

 	### Unexpected

-	Error appears in dev console or WYSIWYG area is not opened.
+	Error appears in dev console or WYSIWYG mode is not opened.